new host

 After 7 years in Berlin I moved back home to the countryside in southern Denmark, with a desire to live a slower life and a vision of a holistic environment where knowledge can be exchanged.

-You’ll be involved in a mix of:
+Depending on the season you will be involved in a mix of:

 Gardening (bed prep, planting, weeding, harvesting)